 Block (Block file download and monitor all activities): Set this action to explicitly block download according to the policy filters you set.
 For more information, see How block download works.

-Protect (Apply classification label to download and monitor all activities): This option is only available if you selected Control file download (with inspection) under Session policy.
-If your organization uses Azure Information Protection, you can set an Action to apply a classification label set in Azure Information Protection to the file.
+Protect (Apply sensitivity label to download and monitor all activities): This option is only available if you selected Control file download (with inspection) under Session policy.
+If your organization uses Microsoft Information Protection, you can set an Action to apply a sensitivity label set in Microsoft Information Protection to the file.
 For more information, see How protect download works.

 You can Create an alert for each matching event with the policy's severity and set an alert limit.
 Select whether you want the alert as an email, a text message, or both.

 When you create a session policy, each user session that matches the policy is redirected to session control rather than to the app directly.
 The user will see a monitoring notice to let them know that their sessions are being monitored.

 If you don't want to notify the user that they're being monitored, you can disable the notification message.

 Then, under Conditional Access App Control select User monitoring and unselect the Notify users checkbox.